Skip to content

 --set featureGates.ConfigDistribution=true

-3. Upgrade your gloo-platform-crds Helm release in each workload cluster to include the following settings.
+3. In each connected cluster, upgrade your gloo-platform-crds Helm release to include the following settings.
 Repeat this step for each workload cluster.

-helm get values gloo-platform-crds -n gloo-mesh -o yaml --kube-context ${CLUSTER_CONTEXT} > crds.yaml
+helm get values gloo-platform-crds -n gloo-mesh -o yaml --kube-context ${context2} > crds.yaml

 helm upgrade gloo-platform-crds gloo-platform/gloo-platform-crds \